 anticipated prognosis.

-The VR program specialist for the Deaf and hard of hearing (for customers accessing VR services) or the manager of field support for the Blind Services Division (for customers accessing deafblind services) must review a courtesy case packet before planning device replacement.
+A courtesy packet is sent to the VR program specialist for the deaf and hard of hearing for all caseloads except Blind and Visual Impairment (BVI) caseloads , or the state office manager for blind services field support for BVI caseloads for consultation before planning the surgery.
 The courtesy case packet includes the:

 medical, audiological, speech, and language evaluations and reports as specified above; and